New Date: 9/10 April in Johannesburg

 - Have you developed a set of rules and practices on how best to manage the process of building stakeholder reputation with each stakeholder group?

-Since its inception in 2006, the Stakeholder Reputation Master Class has received many accolades and became established as a must-attend course for stakeholder managers looking to gain best practices about stakeholder management and building company reputation.
+Since its inception in 2006, the Stakeholder Reputation seminar has received many accolades and became established as a must-attend course for stakeholder managers looking to gain best practices about stakeholder management and building company reputation.

-This 2 -day course also shows business leaders and managers how to establish and maintain positive, mutually beneficial stakeholder relations.
+This 2 -day training seminar also shows business leaders and managers how to establish and maintain positive, mutually beneficial stakeholder relations.
 It examines amongst many things the steps, hints and practices necessary to build lasting collaborative relationships, which should ultimately result in a better reputation.

 Not only does it explore international best practice approaches to Stakeholder & Reputation Management but it assists organizations to comply with Section 8 of the King Code 3 Guidelines on Corporate Governance.
 The King 3 Code on Corporate Governance makes specific mention of stakeholder inclusivity (i.e. that the legitimate interests and expectations of stakeholders are considered when deciding in the best interests of the company), stakeholder identification and determination of expectations and needs, the proactive management of stakeholder relationships, and that management should develop a strategy and formulate policies for the management of relationships with each stakeholder grouping.